 Falconry is the ancient art of hunting with birds of prey.

-A visit to Dunrobin Castle now includes daily birds of prey flying demonstrations at 11.30am, and 2.00pm on the Castle lawn.
+A visit to Dunrobin Castle now includes daily birds of prey flying demonstrations at during the months of June, July, August and September on the Castle lawn.
+Click here for display times.
 See spectacular shows featuring golden eagles and peregrine falcons, both resident birds in the Scottish Highlands.
 Learn more about other local birds of prey as well as the ancient art of falconry.
 Additional attractions include more exotic species such as the European Eagle owl.

 Andy Hughes, our professional resident Falconer demonstrates and explains the different hunting methods used by owls, hawks and falcons in a series of fascinating aerobatic displays.
 Every show creates superb photographic opportunities.
 Birds of prey and Falconer are available until 3 pm every day photographs.